aminomancer/WebNowPlaying-Companion-Personal-Edit/README.md

 - Deezer
 - Plex (Music)
 - PocketCasts
-- Generic site support that can be turned on in the settings
+- Generic site support that can be turned on in the settings (works with Netflix)